 Rat traps are specifically designed to Get Rid of rats - not to Get Rid of Squirrels in the Attic!
 I am specifically referring of the snap trap variety of rat traps.
 I have seen a Squirrel that was trapped in one of these snap traps and the trap placed in the Attic 7 years earlier to Get Rid of the Squirrels in the Attic did not kill the Squirrel in the Attic that finally got caught in the Trap.
 The rat trap which was used as a Squirrel Trap was placed in an Attic by a well meaning husband trying to Get Rid of his Squirrels in Attic.
 He had placed about a dozen rat traps in a 2,000 square foot Attic Space.
 The traps had been up in the Attic for 7 years in an attempt to Get Rid of the Squirrels in the Attic!
 A Squirrel ran past one and tripped the rat Trap trigger.
 The rat trap snapped shut on the Attic Squirrel's foot.
 Where do you think this injured Squirrel with a rat Trap attached to its broke and twisted hind leg ran to?
 It ran to a interior house wall where the Squirrels Nest was located.
 There's no place like home - especially if you are injured.
 The Squirrel managed to force its broken and twisted hind leg through the Wall opening in the Attic with the rat Trap still firmly attached.
 But as the Attic Squirrel tried to Get from the interior Wall Space to go back up into the Attic the rat trap used as a Squirrel Trap became jammed / wedged and so was the injured Squirrel.
 Unfortunately the severally injured Squirrel had to be put down.

-If you use a rat Trap as a Squirrel Trap to Get Rid of Squirrels in the Attic the Squirrels will usually not face an immediate death - being as the rat Traps are not designed to be used to Trap and Get Rid of Squirrels in Attic.
-The Squirrels will definitely suffer and if the Attic Squirrels are able to move the Squirrels will often retreat to their Squirrel Nests in Your Attic to die and rot and smell.
+If you use a rat Trap as a Squirrel Trap to Get Rid of Squirrels in the Attic the Squirrels will usually not face an immediate death - being as the rat Traps are not designed to be used to Trap and Get Rid of Squirrels in the Attic.
+The Squirrels will definitely suffer and if the Squirrels in Attic are able to move the Squirrels will often retreat to their Squirrel Nests in Your Attic to die and rot and smell.

 If you use a rat Poison to Kill Squirrels to Get Rid of Squirrels in the Attic, besides it being illegal and the risk of it or its young Squirrels dying in Your Attic or home's wall, is the risk of a secondary poisoned sickened or dead family pet.